-To begin litter training your kitten, be observant and place your cat in the litter tray if you notice that they want to go.
-You can also place them on the tray at certain times during the day, perhaps when they have eaten or when they have woken up in the morning and before they go to sleep at night.
+To begin with, be observant and place your cat in the litter tray if you notice they want to go.
+You can also place them on the tray at certain times during the day, perhaps when they’ve eaten or when they’ve woken up in the morning and before they go to sleep at night.

-Don’t pressurise your cat, but give them the opportunity to go in the right place at the right time.
+It’s important not to pressurise your cat into going to the toilet.
+Give them the opportunity to go in the right place at the right time.

 You can also encourage or reward your cat with a reassuring and enthusiastic voice, keeping the tone soft and gentle.

-However, accidents can happen!
-If your kitten seems to be missing the litter tray, it could be down to some things:
+But don’t panic.
+If your kitten seems to be missing the litter tray, it could be down to some of these reasons: